pvdbrand/cnc-z-perpendicularity/README.md

    1. Make sure that when the end mill touches the wire between the bolts, the Z probe is triggered.
 1. Your end mill should have the same diameter from top to bottom.
 I used a small piece of aluminium tubing instead of an actual end mill.
 You may be able to put an end mill in upside down.
 Or maybe you can put a small metal tube over the cutting part of your end mill.
 It does not need to be perfectly straight.

+CNC Firmware:

+The script only uses gcode to communicate with your CNC router.
+Any firmware that supports the required gcodes should work.
+It has only been tested with Marlin so far.

+When using Marlin:

+1. The Z probe should be wired and configured to trigger the `z_min` endstop.
+(It was the only way I could get `G28 Z` and `G38` to work at the same time.
+If yours is triggered by `z_probe`, then change `z_min` to `z_probe` in the `isZProbeTriggered` function.)
+1. Enable `G38` in Marlin in `Conguration_adv.h`:
+   1. Uncomment `#define G38_PROBE_TARGET`
+   1. Uncomment `#define G38_PROBE_AWAY`
+   1. Recompile and upload Marlin to your CNC router

 Software:

 1. Install Python 2.7, pandas, matplotlib, statsmodels, and seaborn.
 (You can use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to make this easier).